 the GSE's have already received as much as 400 Billion in direct

-matter of interest, recent reports (early 2011) have stated that 1 in 9
+As a matter of interest, reports state that 9 of

 outstanding mortgages are now controlled by the Government.